Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval

-Figure~\ref{fig:framework} presents the overall architecture of FiT5.
-FiT5 is based on the encoder-decoder model T5~\cite{2019Exploring}.
-It takes a triple of $(q, d_i, r_i)$ as the input and outputs a relevant score $s_i$.
-Global attention is introduced in the late layers of the encoder to incorporate information from other documents in $D$.
-We describe the input and output format in §\ref{sec:input} and the global attention in §\ref{sec:global}.
+FiT5 is based on the encoder-decoder model T5~\cite{2019Exploring}, as shown in Figure~\ref{fig:framework}.
+The encoder takes a triple of $(q, d_i, r_i)$ as the input.
+Attention fusion is introduced in the late layers of the encoder as global attention layers to incorporate signals from other documents in $D$.
+The final ranking score $s_i$ is decoded from the decoder.